1000 Sugarpine Road, Big Bear City, California 92314.

 - Schedule is HERE.

 - Mountain Area Regional Transit Authority (MARTA) provides bus service from the San Bernardino Depot station to Big Bear (909) 878-3811.
 Fare is $10.
-Take it to the Sandlewood stop (behind Vons) and Retreat Managers will coordinate pickups from there (~1 mile from BBRC).
+Take it to the Sandlewood stop (behind Vons) and coordinate a taxi/Uber/Lyft pickup from there (~1 mile from BBRC).
 Schedule is HERE.

 Uber/Lift – LAX –> Union Station ($20 – $50 / 30 – 60 mins)